harshala1510/PRODIGY_WD_01/README.md

 This page serves as my personal webspace to showcase my introduction, skills, and creativity.

 ---
+##📖 Project Overview
+A clean and responsive personal landing page built with HTML and CSS to showcase my introduction and skills.
+It features a sticky navbar, smooth scrolling, a hero section, and an about section — all designed with a modern gradient style for a professional yet simple look.

 ## 📌 Features
 - 🎨 **Modern Gradient UI** for an appealing look.